laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 = What it costs you: =

-LaterPay is performance-based and works on a revenue sharing basis - for a limited time we’re charging a rate of 15% of actual revenue generated with LaterPay, ALL-INCLUSIVE.
+Laterpay is performance-based and works on a revenue sharing basis - for a limited time we’re charging a rate of 15% of actual revenue generated with Laterpay, ALL-INCLUSIVE.

 * No payment processing fees
 * No chargeback fees